PWS has taken several steps towards ensuring you have a safe and enjoyable experience.

 With high quality track and cabin accommodation, lighter pack weights, and rich interpretative stories, we think Three Capes Track is well suited for Educational Groups.
 If you wish to make an Education group booking, please read and complete the registration form (PDF 721Kb).

 The following facilities are provided at the three cabin sites:

 Gas cooktops, saucepans, frying pans and kettles in the shared kitchen (no microwave ovens or fridge)

 Cooking utensils.
 (Bring your own knives, forks, spoons, cup, plate, bowl)

 USB Charging stations (5 volt) for your mobile devices

-Heating in the social hub
+Heating and lights in the social hub

 Toilets with handwash basins

-A cold water outdoor shower (at Munro cabin only)
+2 outdoor showers (at Munro cabin only)

 Host Ranger to greet you and answer questions